ekstremedia/laravel-youtube/README.md

 echo "Video uploaded: " . $video->watch_url;
 ```

-### Raspberry Pi Integration & API Usage
+### Raspberry Pi Integration

 Perfect for automated timelapse or security camera uploads.
-When uploading via API without a logged-in user, use these methods:
+The package is designed for single-user/single-channel applications.

-#### Using Default Token (Without User Context)
+#### Using the Service Without User Context

 ```php
 // Method 1: Use the default (most recent) active token